Involving the family in giving

 A less formal but memorable event is to have giving discussions at the annual birthday celebrations of family members.
 A donation can then be made in an individual’s name to one of the person’s favorite charities.

-Schwab Charitable has tools, information, and other resources available online to inform and guide donors throughout their philanthropic journey.
-Donors seeking resources related to this article may:
+Schwab Charitable has tools, information, and other resources available online to inform and guide families throughout their philanthropic journey.

 - Download the Schwab Charitable Giving Guide for the Involve Your Family module

 - Watch the Family Tradition video featuring Schwab Charitable donors Milt and Judi

 - Watch the Four Generations of Giving video featuring donor Elizabeth